2024 Dual Meeting Schedule

 Start TimeEnd TimeSession Description

-9:00 a.m.3:00 p.m.FGA Symposium
+9:00 a.m.2:00 p.m.FGA Symposium

 FGA members only; view more information here.

-10:00 a.m.5:30 p.m.CSO-Board Chair Symposium
+10:00 a.m.5:00 p.m.CSO-Board Chair Symposium

 Open to all fraternity and sorority membership, foundation and housing chief staff officers and board members.
+View more information.

 Lunch is included in registration costs.

-6:00 p.m.7:00 p.m.FSPAC Reception
+6:30 p.m.7:30 p.m.FSPAC Reception

-This invitation-only event will be hosted by the Fraternity and Sorority Political Action Committee at the Indianapolis Marriott Downtown.
+This event will be hosted by the Fraternity and Sorority Political Action Committee at the Indianapolis Marriott Downtown.
 For questions contact Kitty deKieffer.

 Start TimeEnd TimeSession Description